JokerRH/zfstools/README.md

 Example cmake option: -DID_KEY=03

 ### PEM
 To derive the KEK, the public key from the Privacy-Enhanced Mail (PEM) file is needed.
 You can generate it using the keysetup tool.
-It could be extracted automatically (as keysetup does), but is tied to the wrapped key anyways.
-As such, it was chosen to be hardcoded to simplify this essential tool.
+It could be extracted automatically (using loadkey's **YK_LoadPEM**), but is tied to the wrapped key anyways.
+As such, it was chosen to be hardcoded to reduce runtime error sources.
 Example cmake option: -DPEM=04164754C5DE45D1683D2AC40FDD8BFA80B0199D9719CD0B19DC051A83ABF101020AAB4F74F8C000B7231AC460526AA51FC9F9F47C294C811887AB29A2F1D88B5C
 ### KEY_WRAPPED
 The wrapped key that will be decrypted using loadkey.
 You can wrap your own key using the keysetup tool.